lgatto/TeachingMaterial/index.md

 ### Frills

-You can go along way with just simple make files as above, specifying the target files, their dependencies, and the commands to create them.
+You can go a long way with just simple make files as above, specifying the target files, their dependencies, and the commands to create them.
 But there are _a lot_ of frills you can add, to save some typing.